8 Extending the Linear Model

 8.3.4 Mixed model summary

 For a model with just one feature, we certainly had a lot to talk about!
 And this is just a glimpse of what mixed models have to offer, and the approach can be even richer than what we’ve just seen.
-But you might be asking- Why don’t I just put genre into the model like other categorical features?
+But you might be asking- Why don’t I just put genre country the model like other categorical features?
 In the case of genre for movie reviews where there are few groups, that’s okay.
 But doing that with features with a lot of levels would typically result in estimation issues due to having so many parameters to estimate.
 In general mixed models provide several advantages for the data scientist:

 • Any coefficient can be allowed to vary by groups, including other random effects.
 It actually is just an interaction in the end as far as the linear predictor and conceptual model is concerned.